zzysh12345/smol-course/6_synthetic_datasets/preference_datasets.md

 # Generating Preference Datasets

-Within [the chapter on preference alignment](../2_preference_alignment/README.md) we learned about preference alignment.
-In this section we will explore how to generate preference datasets for preference alignment.
-We will built on top of the methods that have been introduced in [generating instruction datasets](./instruction_datasets.md).
-On top of that, we will show how to add extra completions to the dataset using basic prompting or by using EvolQuality to improve the quality of responses.
+Within [the chapter on preference alignment](../2_preference_alignment/README.md), we learned about preference alignment.
+In this section, we will explore how to generate preference datasets for preference alignment.
+We will build on top of the methods that were introduced in [generating instruction datasets](./instruction_datasets.md).
+Additionally, we will show how to add extra completions to the dataset using basic prompting or by using EvolQuality to improve the quality of responses.
 Lastly, we will show how UltraFeedback can be used to generate scores and critiques.

 ## Creating multiple completions

 Preference data is a dataset with multiple `completions`.
 We can add more `completions` to a dataset by prompting a model to generate them.
-When doing this we need to ensure that the second completion is not too similar to the first completion in terms overall quality and phrasing.
-This is important because the models needs to be optimised for a clear preference.
+When doing this, we need to ensure that the second completion is not too similar to the first completion in terms of overall quality and phrasing.
+This is important because the model needs to be optimized for a clear preference.
 We want to know which completion is preferred over the other, normally referred to as `chosen` and `rejected`.
 We will go into more detail about determining chosen and rejected completions in the [section on creating scores](#creating-scores).

 ### Model pooling

-You can use models from different model-families to generate a second completion, which is called model pooling.
-To further improve the quality of the second completion, you can use using different generation arguments, like tweaking the `temperature`.
-Lastly, you can use different prompt templates or system prompts to generate a second completion with ensure diversity based on specific characteristics defined in the template.
+You can use models from different model families to generate a second completion, which is called model pooling.
+To further improve the quality of the second completion, you can use different generation arguments, like tweaking the `temperature`.
+Lastly, you can use different prompt templates or system prompts to generate a second completion to ensure diversity based on specific characteristics defined in the template.
 In theory, we could take two models of varying quality and use the better one as the `chosen` completion.

 Let's start with model pooling by loading the [Qwen/Qwen2.5-1.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) and [HuggingFaceTB/SmolLM2-1.7B-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-1.7B-Instruct) models using the `transformers` integration of the `distilabel` library.
-Using this model, we will create two synthetic `responses` for a given `prompt`.
+Using these models, we will create two synthetic `responses` for a given `prompt`.
 We will create another pipeline with `LoadDataFromDicts`, `TextGeneration`, and `GroupColumns`.
-We wil first load data, then use two generation steps, and then group the results.
+We will first load data, then use two generation steps, and then group the results.
 We connect the steps and flow the data through the pipeline using the `>>` operator and `[]`, which means that we want to use the output of the previous step as the input for both steps within the list.

 ```python
 from distilabel.llms import TransformersLLM